Deutsche Bank sues Madoff feeder funds for reneging on $1.6 billion claims sale

 The Kingate funds were among “feeder funds” that supplied client money to Madoff, which he used to fuel his Ponzi scheme.

-They reached an $860 million settlement in June with Irving Picard, the court-appointed trustee liquidating the former Bernard L. Madoff Investment Securities LLC.
+They agreed in June to return $860 million in a settlement with Irving Picard, the court-appointed trustee liquidating the former Bernard L. Madoff Investment Securities LLC.

+The funds said the settlement also gave them a $1.66 billion claim in the Madoff firm’s bankruptcy that should result in an initial $262 million distribution to their own creditors.

 Picard has said the Kingate funds sent Madoff more than $1.7 billion.

 According to his website, the trustee has recovered $14.29 billion for former Madoff customers, more than 81% of the $17.5 billion he has estimated they lost in a decades-long fraud.